lahmatiy/react-render-tracker/README.md

 React Render Tracker – a tool to discover performance issues related to unintended re-renders.

-React Render Tracker (RRT) demonstrates component’s tree state over time with a log of events related to a selected component (fiber) or its subtree.
-It doesn't provide a complete state of the components, but a difference between their states.
-That's why it's not a replacement for React Devtools, but a compliment to it with a focus on investigation for changes (like mounts, updates and unmounts) in app's component tree and their causes.
+React Render Tracker (RRT) presents component’s tree state over the time and an event log related to a selected component (fiber) or its subtree.
+It doesn't provide a complete state of the components, but the difference between their states.
+It's not a replacement for React Devtools, but a compliment to it with a focus on investigation for changes in app's component tree (like mounts, updates and unmounts) and their causes.

 > STATUS: MVP / proof of concept
 >